pxp888/partyshot-fastapi/README.md

 ## Performance Optimizations

 - **Client‑side thumbnail generation** – Thumbnails are created in the browser before upload, eliminating server‑side image processing.
-- **Direct S3 uploads** – Images are sent straight to S3 via presigned URLs, bypassing the application server.
+- **Direct R2 uploads** – Images are sent straight to R2 via presigned URLs, bypassing the application server.
-- **Background size sync** – A worker polls S3 for photo and thumbnail sizes and updates the database with this metadata.
+- **Background size sync** – A worker polls R2 for photo and thumbnail sizes and updates the database with this metadata.

 ### Browsing Experience

-- The front‑end fetches presigned URLs for thumbnails and full‑size images, while the backend caches them in **Redis** to avoid repeated S3 look‑ups.
+- The front‑end fetches presigned URLs for thumbnails and full‑size images, while the backend caches them in **Redis** to avoid repeated R2 look‑ups.
 - Album items that are off‑screen are not rendered (lazy loading).
 - Thumbnails are paginated; the client requests presigned URLs only for thumbnails currently in view.

 ### Downloads & Deletions

-- Files are downloaded directly from S3 via presigned URLs.
+- Files are downloaded directly from R2 via presigned URLs.
-- Background workers also handle deletion of items from S3, keeping storage in sync with the database.
+- Background workers also handle deletion of items from R2, keeping storage in sync with the database.

 ### Deployment
 - **Docker**: Containerization for easy deployment.
+- **Cloudflare**: R2 for storage and CDN for content delivery.
-- **AWS**: S3 for storage and EC2 for hosting.
+- **AWS**: Amazon RDS for managed database and EC2 for hosting.
 - **NGINX**: Reverse proxy for static file serving.
 - **docker compose**: Orchestration of the stack.